-Waiting period is the period of five days at the beginning of the unemployment for which we cannot pay daily allowance.
+The waiting period is a period at the beginning of unemployment during which daily allowance cannot be paid.

 What is the waiting period?

 When you apply for daily allowance for the first time after fulfilling the condition regarding employment, we can only pay you daily allowance when you have been an unemployed job-seeker for a period that equals five full working days during a maximum of eight consecutive calendar weeks.
 That period is referred to as the waiting period.

 As we are in an exceptional situation due to the coronavirus epidemic, the waiting period is now five days and you may receive daily allowance for that period.
 Read more.